wighawag/tutorial-hardhat-deploy/README.md

 Now that we've covered the basics you'll need for testing your contracts, here's a full test suite for the token with a lot of additional information about Mocha and how to structure your tests.
 We recommend reading through.

-But first we add some utility functions that we will use in that test suite.
+But first we add some utility functions that we will use in the test suite.

-create a folder `utils` in the `test` folder and create a file `index.ts` in it with the following content :
+Create a folder called `utils` in the `test` folder and it it, create a file called `index.ts` with the following content:

 ```typescript
 import {Contract} from 'ethers';